strangetom/ingredient-embeddings/README.md

   * The token was not a stop word,
   * The length of the token was greater than 1
 * These pre-processed recipes were written to a text file, with one recipe per line.
-  * These pre-processing steps result in a corpus of 70,000 words.
+  * These pre-processing steps result in a corpus of 30,000 words.

-* The text file was passed to `floret.train_unsupervised()` to initiate the training.
+* The text file was passed GloVe tools to initiate the training.
-  * The selected hyper-parameters for the model are based of those selected in [^1].

 > [!NOTE]